OpenTTD/OpenTTD/readme.txt

 fail to start.
 Perhaps this is for the better because those OSes are not known for their stability.

-With the added support for font-based text selecting a non-latin language will result in garbage (lots of '?') shown on screen.
-Please open your configuration file and add a desired font for small/medium/-and large_font.
-This can be a font name like "Tahoma" or a path to a font.
+With the added support for font-based text selecting a non-latin language can result in lots of question marks ('?') being shown on screen.
+Please open your configuration file (openttd.cfg - see Section 4.2 for where to find it) and add a suitable font for the small, medium and / or large font, e.g.:
+	small_font = "Tahoma"
+	medium_font = "Tahoma"
+	large_font = "Tahoma"
+You should use a font name like "Tahoma" or a path to the desired font.

 Any NewGRF file used in a game is stored inside the savegame and will refuse to load if you don't have that NewGRF file available.
-A list of missing files will be output to the console at the moment, so use the '-d' flag (on windows) to see this list.
-You just have to find the files (http://grfcrawler.tt-forums.net/) put them in the data/ folder and you're set to go.
+A list of missing files can be viewed in the NewGRF window accessible from the file load dialogue window.

+You can try to obtain the missing files from that NewGRF dialogue or - if they are not available online - you can search manually through our forum's graphics development section (http://www.tt-forums.net/viewforum.php?f=66) or GrfCrawler (http://grfcrawler.tt-forums.net/).
+Put the NewGRF files in OpenTTD's data folder (see section 4.2 "OpenTTD directories") and rescan the list of available NewGRFs.
+Once you have all missing files, you are set to go.

 X.X) Credits